 In April 2012 she released her iconic debut album Under One Sun.
 Recorded and produced in Jamaica, it features Jamaican legends Toots Hibbert and Sly Dunbar.

-Currently based in Scotland, her latest project is Jamaica Sings Robert Burns, which was showcased at Glasgow’s Celtic Connections 2017 and will feature at Tradfest Edinburgh (Voodoo Rooms, 4 May 2017), with Brina performing with her formidable Tribal Global Collective band.
-Jamaica Sings Robert Burns combines the power of Jamaican reggae with the immortal words of Scotland’s national bard.
-A studio album of the same name is planned for release in May 2017, including 2 singles – Warmongerers by Name and The Slave’s Lament (ft Addis Pablo) – which were released in Nov 2016 and Jan 2017 respectively, to much acclaim, and live sessions on BBC Radio Scotland’s Janice Forsyth Show and Travelling Folk.
+Currently based in Scotland, she is a regular performer at Glasgow’s Celtic Connections 2017 and at Tradfest Edinburgh.
+Her project Jamaica Sings Robert Burns combines the power of Jamaican reggae with the immortal words of Scotland’s national bard and produced two singles – Warmongerers by Name and The Slave’s Lament (ft Addis Pablo) – which were released in Nov 2016 and Jan 2017 respectively, to much acclaim, and live sessions on BBC Radio Scotland’s Janice Forsyth Show and Travelling Folk.

 Video – Warmongerers by Name: